Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 ### Querying logs

 The `LogsQueryClient` can be used to query a Monitor workspace using the Kusto Query language.
-The timespan can be specified as a string in an ISO8601 duration format.
+The timespan.duration can be specified as a string in an ISO8601 duration format.
 You can use the `Durations` constants provided for some commonly used ISO8601 durations.

 ```ts